shravan097/Algorithm-in-C/README.md

 # Algorithm-in-C
 Popular Algorithms written in C++.
-Here is a quick summary of what you see here:
+Here is a quick summary of what you can see here:
 - **Common Data Structures**
 - **Sorting Algorithms**
 - **Randomized Algorithms**